 A new algorithm and Python package for a class of difficult Bayesian statistical models

-Thanks to scientific machine learning, it is possible to fit Bayesian statistical models whose parameters satisfy analytically intractable algebraic conditions like steady-state constraints.
-This is often done by embedding a differentiable numerical root-finder inside a gradient-based sampling algorithm like Hamiltonian Monte Carlo.
-However, computing and differentiating large numbers of numerical solutions comes at a high computational cost.
+It is possible to fit Bayesian statistical models whose parameters satisfy analytically intractable algebraic conditions by embedding a differentiable numerical root-finder inside a gradient-based sampling algorithm like Hamiltonian Monte Carlo.
+This technique has enabled important scientific breakthroughs, but is limited by the high computational cost of computing and differentiating large numbers of numerical solutions.
 We show that dynamically varying the starting guess within a Hamiltonian trajectory can improve performance.
 To choose a good guess we propose two heuristics: guess-previous reuses the previous solution as the guess and guess-implicit extrapolates the previous solution using implicit differentiation.
 We benchmark these heuristics on a range of representative models.
 We also present a JAX-based Python package providing easy access to a performant sampler augmented with dynamic guessing.

-If a modeller knows that some partially-known quantities jointly satisfy algebraic constraints, they may want to embed a root-finding problem inside a Bayesian statistical model.
-For example, biochemical reaction networks are governed by partially-known kinetic parameters and often known to satisfy steady-state constraints.
-Often the root-finding problem’s solution must be found using numerical methods.
+If a modeller knows that some quantities jointly satisfy algebraic constraints, they may want to embed a root-finding problem inside a Bayesian statistical model.
+For example, biochemical reaction networks are governed by partially-known kinetic parameters and often satisfy steady-state constraints.
+Typically the root-finding problem has no analytical solution, so that its solution must be approximated using numerical methods.

 Statistical inference for this kind of model is possible using gradient-based Markov Chain Monte Carlo algorithms like Hamiltonian Monte Carlo and its variants, as the parameter gradients of root-finding problems can usually be found.
-Unfortunately, solving and differentiating root-finding problems in the course of gradient-based MCMC imposes a substantial computational overhead.
+Unfortunately, solving and differentiating root-finding problems in the course of gradient-based MCMC imposes a substantial computational overhead, limiting the range of models that can practically be fit.

 Our Python package and the code used to perform the experiments reported in this paper are available at [ANONYMISED] and from the Python Package Index.